Seminar III: Letters and Letter Collections

 - Lupus of Ferrières, The Letters of Lupus of Ferrières, trs.
 G. W. Regenos (The Hague, 1966).

 - Plechl, H., and W. Bergmann (eds), Die Tegernseer Briefsammlung des 12.
 Jahrhunderts, Monumenta Germaniae Historica Epistolae: Die Briefe der deutschen Kaiserzeit 8 (Hannover, 2002).
+Available from MGH Online.
 306 official and private letters and several documents and, in a separate appendix, 11 love letters preserved in a twelfth-century manuscript from the Abbey of Tegernsee in Bavaria.

 - Robert Grosseteste, The Letters of Robert Grosseteste, Bishop of Lincoln, trs. with an introduction and annotation by F. A. C. Mantello and J. Goering (Toronto, 2010).